-It’s already week four of Calling it Home’s One Room Challenge, also known as my quest to make my home office better organized, more functional, and, of course, prettier!
+It’s already week four of Calling it Home’s One Room Challenge, also known as my quest to make my office better-organized, functional, and, of course, prettier!
 Although I had more time to work on projects this week with Thanksgiving behind us, I was only able to get a couple completely finished.
-Others are in progress, but I’m confident I will be able to wrap them up by the last week of the challenge.
+Others are in progress, so I’m confident I will be able to wrap them up by the last week of the challenge.

-As mentioned last week, I’ve been wanting a large fabric-covered pinboard in my office for years.
-With the motivation (rather, kick in the pants) I received from joining this series, I finally got around to making one out of supplies I had around the house with the exception of the cotton canvas I purchased at Michael’s.
-The total cost for the board was under $10, which is a far cry from the ready-made ones I’ve been looking at.
+As mentioned last week, I’ve been wanting a large fabric-covered pin board or inspiration board in my office for years.
+With the motivation (rather, kick in the pants) I received from joining this series, I finally got around to making one out of supplies I had around the house with the exception of the cotton canvas I purchased at Michaels.

-They’re the perfect detail for affixing my favorite quotes or inspiration pieces to the board.
-I love the Fanny Brice “Let the world know you as you are…” quote, don’t you?
+They’re the perfect detail for affixing quotes or inspiration pieces to the board.
+This is one of my favourites…

-Now that it’s checked off my list, I can carry on with finishing my file cabinet project and the other details of my office makeover.
+With this bulletin board project checked off my list, I can carry on with making over the file cabinet, as well as the other details of my office makeover.

 After setting up my nickel and gold desk lamp this week (which I love, by the way), I started to rethink the finish I selected for my ceiling fixture.
-After posting on facebook yesterday whether you’d choose the pewter or antique gold chandelier, the majority said pewter.
+After posting on facebook yesterday whether you’d choose the pewter or antique gold chandelier (from RH Baby & Child), the majority said pewter.
 I’m feeling more certain about the choice and I’m going to stick to with my original order.